Capital punishment in Pakistan

 Capital punishment is a legal penalty in Pakistan.
 Although there have been numerous amendments to the Constitution, there is yet to be a provision prohibiting the death penalty as a punitive remedy.

 A moratorium on executions was imposed in 2008.
 No executions occurred from 2009 to 2011, with 1 in 2012 and 0 in 2013.
 The moratorium was lifted fully after the massacre of 132 students and 9 members of staff of the Army Public School and Degree College in Peshawar, and routine executions resumed.
-Pakistan carried out 7 executions in 2014, 326 in 2015, 87 in 2016, 65 in 2017, and 14 in 2018.
+Pakistan carried out 7 executions in 2014, 326 in 2015, 87 in 2016, 65 in 2017, 14 in 2018 and at least 14 in 2019.
 Hanging is the only legal method of execution.

 Legality by Constitution

 The 1973 Constitution of Pakistan is divided into twelve parts, with 280 articles.
 This fundamental document asserts individual rights and protection, such as the status of women, the right to fair trial, and the right to life.
 Nevertheless, despite the fundamental right to life entrenched in its Constitution, the Court has jurisdiction to sentence a person to death.
 As part 6 of the Constitution gives the Court the right to find an individual guilty of any crimes punishable by death under the Penal Code (Act XLV of 1860), or any other relevant law.

-Nevertheless, the Constitution contains a vivid preamble which states that Pakistan ought to follow and operate by Islamic laws and teaching.
+Nevertheless, the preamble to the Constitution states that Pakistan ought to follow and operate by Islamic laws and teaching.
 Whilst retaining the democratic principles entrenched in Article 1 of the Universal Declaration of Human Rights that all men are created equal, it is therefore held that they should be judged equally under national law The Constitution is a balance between two worlds, Islamic and non-Islamic.
-Article 31 of the Constitution talks about the ‘Islamic way of life’ meanwhile part 9 contains Islamic provisions.
+Article 31 of the Constitution talks about the ‘Islamic way of life’ while part 9 contains Islamic provisions.